42-AI/42ai_autonomous_cars/get_data/README.md

 2. Check that the content in the hardware_conf.json file correctly describes the car:

 The content of this file will be added to the label of each picture.
-The location of this file is defined in the `path.py` file (and as 04/2020, is found in the ../utils folder).
+The location of this file is defined in the `path.py` file (and as of 04/2020, is found into the ../utils folder).
    Example of hardware conf file:
    ```
    {